Think twice before using PayPal with your credit card

 Section 75 of the Consumer Credit Act 1974 says if you pay for something costing between £100 and £30,000, specifically on a credit card, the card company is jointly liable with the retailer.

-- This protection doesn’t apply to other cards or cash.
-It’s important to note this protection only applies to purchases with credit cards, not debit cards (here you may be entitled to the lesser chargeback protection), cash, cheques, or prepaid cards.
-That's because the concept behind Section 75 is to ensure you aren’t getting in debt for faulty products.
+Section 75 protection only applies to purchases with credit cards, not debit cards (here you may be entitled to the lesser chargeback protection), cash, cheques, or prepaid cards.

 What’s the problem with PayPal?

 Generally, when you use PayPal to buy something online, what you're actually doing is paying PayPal, which then pays the shop or service provider on your behalf.
 Using PayPal therefore adds an additional link into the chain, between you and the supplier.

 However, it’s not quite that simple, because there are several different ways to use PayPal to buy things online.
 While you lose your Section 75 rights with some transaction types, you may still be able to hold onto this crucial protection with others.

 Here's when you ARE (and AREN'T) protected by Section 75 using PayPal

 Remember - Section 75 only ever applies for purchases of between £100 and £30,000 made using your credit card.
 If you qualify on those criteria, here's how using PayPal can affect that protection:

 - If you buy something online using your PayPal balance, you’re NOT protected.
 If you use money in your PayPal account to pay for something, it means you're not actually using the credit card for the transaction, so no link's created with the credit card issuer and the transaction is not eligible for Section 75 protection.